Why is the coin shortage back? Here’s what you can do to get real change into circulation again

 “As the economy recovers and businesses reopen, more coins will flow back into retail and banking channels and eventually into the Federal Reserve, which should allow for the further rebuilding of coin inventories available for recirculation,” the Fed says.

-The U.S. Coin Task Force—founded last July and including the Fed, the Mint, the American Bankers Association, and representatives from the coin aggregator and retail industries—points out that there’s an estimated $48.5 billion in coin already in circulation, but a lot of it isn’t making the rounds.
+The U.S. Coin Task Force founded last July—which includes the Fed, the Mint, the American Bankers Association, and representatives from the coin aggregator and retail industries—points out that there’s an estimated $48.5 billion in coin already in circulation, but a lot of it isn’t making the rounds.
 Instead, it is collecting dust in people’s wallets or car cupholders and on their dressers or kitchen tables.

-To help get coins moving again (and to aid businesses that are cash-transaction heavy), the task force asks people to spend them or exchange them at banks or kiosks.

-As recently as last week, Mint director David Ryder was talking about how Americans can help get coins back into circulation.
+To help get coins moving again (and to aid businesses that are cash-transaction heavy), the task force is asking people to spend them or exchange them at banks or kiosks.
+As recently as last week, David Ryder, director of the U.S. Mint, was talking about how Americans can help get coins back into circulation.